 Other activities can trigger synergistic events.
-As an example picking up the phone can cause the entertainment system to pause the music or video playback; when the alarm system detects an unlawful entry it can begin flashing all the house's lights to frighten the burglar and attract neighbourhood attention; watering the garden should probably be avoided when the garden lighting indicates that a party is taking place; a visitor overstaying his welcome will cause a gradual lowering of the house's temperature and lighting.
+As an example picking up the phone can cause the entertainment system to pause the music or video playback in the respective room; when the alarm system detects an unlawful entry it can begin flashing all the house's lights to frighten the burglar and attract neighbourhood attention; watering the garden should probably be avoided when the garden lighting indicates that a party is taking place; a visitor overstaying his welcome might cause a gradual lowering of the house's temperature and lighting.